NehilDanis/blur_detection_using_wavelet_transform/README.md

-# blur_detection_using_wavelet_transform
+# Blur Detection using Haar Wavelet Transform
-This repository includes the implementation of the Blur Detection for Digital Images Using Wavelet Transform paper using C++20
+This repository includes the implementation of the [Blur Detection for Digital Images Using Wavelet Transform](http://tonghanghang.org/pdfs/icme04_blur.pdf) paper using C++20.